Question 2: What is an expungement?

 As I noted in a prior post, the California Boards and Bureaus have gotten a lot tougher over the past five years and failure to invest adequate time and effort into this process (including proper expunegment and reduction to a misdemeanor) can cost someone a lot of lost income due to delay or denial of licensing.
 Spending $1,000 to $5,000 in putting together a mitigation and expungement package and explanation can often save clients hundreds of thousands of dollars over a few years.
 It is in investment that is often well spent.

-Any questions or comments should be directed to Tracy Green, an experienced California board attorney, California administrative attorney, and California licensing attorney with more than 20 years' experience at email@example.com.
+Any questions or comments should be directed to Tracy Green, an experienced California board, administrative and licensing attorney with more than 25 years' experience at firstname.lastname@example.org.

 The firm focuses its practice on the representation of licensed professionals, individuals and businesses in civil, business, administrative and criminal proceedings.
 They have a specialty in representing licensed professionals in California and throughout the country.
 Their website is: http://www.greenassoc.com/